MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsCustomPolicyPackage.md

 ### -PolicyList

 A list of one or more policies included in the package.
 For each policy in the list, the form is "<PolicyType>, <PolicyName>".
 Delimiters of ' ', '.', ':', '\t' are also acceptable.
+Supported policy types are listed in this [link](https://docs.microsoft.com/en-us/MicrosoftTeams/manage-policy-packages#supported-policy-types).
+To get the full list of available policy names, please refer [Get-CsTeamsMeetingPolicy](https://github.com/MicrosoftDocs/office-docs-powershell/blob/master/skype/skype-ps/skype/Get-CsTeamsMeetingPolicy.md)

 ```yaml
 Type: String[]